-The benefits of spending time in the garden, to both body and mind, are well known, and what better way to celebrate this than by supporting National Allotment Week (August 13-19th).
+The benefits of spending time in the garden, to both body and mind, are well known, and what better way to celebrate this than by supporting National Allotment Week (mid August).
 The week, organised by The National Allotment Society celebrates allotment plots up and down the UK, encouraging everyone to explore what their local community can offer in terms of growing your own.

 This year’s theme is ‘Living and Growing’.
 It highlights the importance of growing your own food and bringing gardening into your life.
 Even if you don’t have an allotment, there are lots of things you can still grow with little space such as herbs on a windowsill or tomatoes in pots.

 - Growing organically therefore avoiding the use of harmful chemicals

 - Harvesting the produce at just the right time

 - Spending time outdoors, getting a dose of Vitamin D